carpentries-incubator/Natural-language-processing/episodes/03-transformers.md

 - What are some drawbacks of static word embeddings?
 - What are Transformers?
 - What is BERT and how does it work?
-- How can I use BERT to solve NLP tasks?
+- How can I use BERT to solve supervised NLP tasks?
 - How should I evaluate my classifiers?
-- Which other Transformer variants are available?

 :::

 ::: objectives
-- Understand how a Transformer works and recognize their different use cases.
+- Understand how a Transformer works and recognize their main components.
-- Understand how to use pre-trained tranfromers (Use Case: BERT)
+- Understand how to use pre-trained transformers (Use Case: BERT)
+- Use BERT to predict words in context.
 - Use BERT to classify texts.
-- Use BERT as a Named Entity Recognizer.
+- Learn to evaluate your NLP Classifier.
 - Understand assumptions and basic evaluation for NLP outputs.
 :::

-Word embeddings such as Word2Vec can be used to represent each word as a unique vectors.
-Vector representations also allow us to apply numerical operations that can be mapped to some syntactic and semantic properties of words, such as the cases of analogies or finding synonyms.
+Word embeddings such as Word2Vec can be used to represent each word as a unique vectors instead of Python strings.
+These vector representations also allow us to apply numerical operations that can be mapped to some syntactic and semantic properties of words, such as the cases of analogies or finding synonyms.
+This has proven to be quite useful for downstream lexical-related tasks.

 However, a big drawback of Word2Vec is that **each word is represented in isolation**, which means that once we finished training a model, each word will always be mapped into the same vector, regardless of the context in which it appeared.
 This is what is called *static word embedding*, and unfortunately that is not how language works.
 Words get their meanings *dinamically*, based on the specific context in which they are used.
-Think of polysemy, the cases where the same word can have very different meanings depending on the context.
-Therefore, we would like to have richer vector representations of words that are themselves sensitive to their context in order to obtain more powerful representations.
+Think of syntactic information, which is relevant to understand the difference between "the dog bit the man" and "the man bit the dog".
+Another case is polysemy, where the same word can have very different meanings depending on the context.
+Therefore, we would like to have richer vectors of words that are themselves sensitive to their context in order to obtain more powerful representations.

 :::: challenge
 ### Polysemy in Language

-Think of (at least 2) different words that can have more than one meaning depending on the context.
+Think of words (at least 2) that can have more than one meaning depending on the context.
 Come up with one simple sentence per meaning and explain what they mean in each context.
-Discuss: How do you know what of the possible meanings does the word have when you use it?
+Discuss: How do you know which of the possible meanings does the word have when you see it?

 ::: solution